 We also need to read God’s Word if we want to train our kids in God’s ways.
 I have found the book of Proverbs to be especially helpful, as it is the book of wisdom.

-Many moms say, “Well, I just don’t have time to ready anymore.”
+Many moms say, “Well, I just don’t have time to read anymore.”
 I don’t have time either, but I make it.
 I squeeze it in whenever I can.

-3. Listen to CDs or podcasts about being a good mother.
+3. Listen to podcasts about being a good mother.

 Again, the positive reinforcement we receive from these can be an inspiration to us to strive to be our best.
-(You can listen to quite a few CDs if you get in the habit of taking them with you whenever you drive somewhere.)
+(You can listen to quite a few if you get in the habit of listening whenever you drive somewhere.)

 4. Let an older mom mentor you.